raphaeldefalcoayres/lectures-backend/README.md

 ## Docs

 The documentation was made directly in the code and also in the postman.
-Access a documentation by url:https://documenter.getpostman.com/view/1391403/SWE6aHou?version=latest
+Access a documentation by URL: https://documenter.getpostman.com/view/1391403/SWE6aHou?version=latest

 ## Test Example